by Sony Khemlani-Patel, PhD

 Motivation is an integral component of any treatment protocol, but it is especially important in those who present with lower insight.
 Insight in BDD is quite low as compared to related disorders.
 Studies have shown that up to 60% of those with BDD have beliefs reaching delusional level.
 Many individuals with BDD have fluctuations in their insight level, strongly believing in the existence of their flaw one day and believing they look okay on other days.
 Treating individuals with BDD requires a compassionate, patient, and flexible approach.

 Motivational interviewing, developed by Miller and Rolnick, provides many effective techniques.
-The techniques are aimed at developing a collaborative and empathetic relationship with the patient.
-With encouragement from the therapist, the patient identifies their own reasons for change.
+The techniques are aimed at developing a collaborative and empathetic relationship with the client.
+With encouragement from the therapist, the client identifies his or her own reasons for change.
 Motivational interviewing techniques incorporate reflective listening techniques.
-Therapists do not direct dispute the person’s beliefs; instead they stress the person’s ability to change and develop a non judgmental supportive relationship.
+Therapists do not directly dispute the person’s beliefs; instead they stress the person’s ability to change and develop a non-judgmental supportive relationship.
 These principles can be a strong component even within the change oriented techniques of cognitive and behavioral therapy.
 These techniques are best learned by becoming familiar with Miller and Rolnick’s research.

 Strategies to help engage your patient in treatment:

 - Be flexible with session format: If severe, an individual with BDD may not be able to sit in a crowded waiting room or see you during the day.
 Accommodating these obstacles will increase the likelihood of your patient engaging in treatment beyond the first consult.